archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - `index.mdx` or `index.md` (overview/category introductions)
   - Keep it concise: a summary/overview of the subject (typically 2–5 short paragraphs).
   - Include a decision-making aid or mental model when applicable, preferably visualized and wrapped in `<Figure>`.
-  - It may include a short, relevant quote from a recognized authority; ensure it’s clearly relevant to the topic (not generic) and attribute it.
+  - It may include a short, relevant quote from a recognized authority; ensure it's clearly relevant to the topic (not generic) and attribute it.
   - Favor high-level framing, scope boundaries, and how to navigate deeper articles.
+  - **NO Hero component required** for index files (only for files named `index.mdx` or `index.md`).

 - Other topic articles (e.g., `topic.md` or `topic.mdx`)
+  - **MANDATORY: Start with Hero component** as the very first element after imports
+  - **NO H1 heading** - the Hero component provides the H1 title
+  - Start content with H2 headings (e.g., "## What Is...", "## Core Concepts")
-  - Establish scope: clarify what the topic covers and what’s out of scope (delegated to siblings).
+  - Establish scope: clarify what the topic covers and what's out of scope (delegated to siblings).
   - Organize like a well-structured book section with scannable headings and a logical flow.
   - Include real-world examples, case studies, trade-offs, and edge cases (see Depth expectations above).
   - If teaching decisions, include a vertical mental model/flow using Mermaid (top-to-bottom, wrapped in `<Figure>`) and/or other suitable visualizations.
-  - Include “When to use” and “When not to use” sections when applicable (omit if genuinely not relevant).
+  - Include "When to use" and "When not to use" sections when applicable (omit if genuinely not relevant).
-  - Add a short “Design review checklist” sub-section with 6–12 bullets capturing the most important acceptance criteria for the topic.
+  - Add a short "Design review checklist" sub-section with 6–12 bullets capturing the most important acceptance criteria for the topic.
 Prefer the `Checklist` widget from /editing/category/widgets for this subsection.
   - For comparisons or showcases of options/examples, prefer the MDX components in the Editing Widgets sections (/editing/category/widgets) (e.g., `Showcase`, `Vs`, `DecisionMatrix`, `Checklist`, `ProsCons`, `Steps`/`Timeline`) rather than ad-hoc lists; use tables only when a grid communicates better.

 ## 11. Structure Template (Adapt as Needed for Each Topic)

+### For Non-Index Articles (Full Topics)

+1. **Hero Component** (MANDATORY - first element after imports) - provides H1 title
+2. Brief introduction: why it matters; scope and boundaries (starts with H2)
+3. Core concepts or principles.
+4. Practical examples and real-world scenarios.
+5. Decision model / mental model (visualized) if this topic guides choices.
+6. Decision matrix/table (when comparing options).
+7. Implementation notes / patterns / pitfalls.
+   - For A/B/N comparisons or curated highlights, use `Vs` (A/B/N) and `Showcase` (and related components) as documented in Editing Widgets (/editing/widgets).
+8. Operational considerations (SLO/SLI targets, rollout/rollback, quotas/limits).
+9. Security, privacy, and compliance implications (data classification, authn/authz, secrets).
+10. Observability (logs/metrics/traces, correlation IDs, dashboards and alerts).
+11. When to use / When not to use (if applicable).
+12. Alternatives and related topics (link internally).
+13. References (with nofollow, external-link emoji, open in new tab).

+### For Index Articles (Overview/Category)

 - Title (H1): Canonical topic label.
 - Brief introduction: why it matters; scope and boundaries.
-- Core concepts or principles.
-- Practical examples and real-world scenarios.
-- Decision model / mental model (visualized) if this topic guides choices.
+- Mental model/decision aid (visualized) if applicable.
-- Decision matrix/table (when comparing options).
-- Implementation notes / patterns / pitfalls.
-  - For A/B/N comparisons or curated highlights, use `Vs` (A/B/N) and `Showcase` (and related components) as documented in Editing Widgets (/editing/widgets).
-- Operational considerations (SLO/SLI targets, rollout/rollback, quotas/limits).
-- Security, privacy, and compliance implications (data classification, authn/authz, secrets).
-- Observability (logs/metrics/traces, correlation IDs, dashboards and alerts).
-- When to use / When not to use (if applicable).
-- Alternatives and related topics (link internally).
-- References (with nofollow, external-link emoji, open in new tab).
+- Optional relevant quote from recognized authority.
+- Navigation guidance to deeper articles.

 ## 12. Diagrams and Visualizations